andrei512/APTableController/Tutorial.md

 }
 ```

-Now let's suppose you want to add a ad banner after the second item in the table.
+Now let's suppose you want to add a ad banner after the second item in the table view.
-You have to change the code a little:
+You have to change the code a little in order to do that:
-* increase the number of cells that the section contains by one.
+* increase the number of cells that the table view contains by one.
 * check if the current index is a item or an ad.
 * if it's an ad return the ad cell.
 * otherwise get the correct index of the item, load the item into a ItemCell and then return it.